Africa and the Middle East

 2. Africa lost 23 million to the slave trade, including many of the healthiest, strongest, and most skilled workers and craftsmen.

 3. The trade was abolished in England, the U.S., Holland, and France during the early 1800s.
 Sierra Leone and Liberia provided settlements for returning slaves.

-argue that the slave trade caused long-term and continuing
+argues that the slave trade caused long-term and continuing

-economic development, because it damaged trust within and between
+harm to economic development, because it damaged trust

-tribal groups, educing cooperation and the effectiveness of local
+within and between tribal groups, reducing cooperation and the

 C. The Colonial Period